The founding of the Fatimid Caliphate by Imam Al-Mahdi Billah in North Africa.

 1164, c.
 October 15

-Thomas Becket was exiled from England in October 1164 after a conflict with King Henry II over the Constitutions of Clarendon, a set of laws issued by Henry II in January 1164 that aimed to increase royal control over the church by limiting the rights of the clergy and forbidding appeals to the Pope.
+Thomas Becket fled from Northampton to France on October 15, 1164 after intense conflicts with King Henry II regarding the authority of the church. and the Constitutions of Clarendon, a set of laws issued by Henry II in January 1164 that aimed to increase royal authority over the Church.

 Saladin captures Jerusalem from the Crusaders, on October 2, 1187 after a decisive victory at the Battle of Hattin.
 The event was a major shock to the Christian world, prompting Pope Gregory VIII to call for a holy war, leading to the Third Crusade, as European monarchs like Richard the Lionheart sought to recapture the holy city.